 Another bill signed into law by Governor Jerry Brown in 2018 was AB 3109.

-The law references California’s Constitution which provides that “people have the right to petition the government for redress of grievances and to assemble freely to consult for the common good.
+The law references California’s Constitution which provides that “people have the right to petition the government for a redress of grievances and to assemble freely to consult for the common good.
 The California Constitution provides that every person may freely speak, write, and publish his or her sentiments on all subjects, being responsible for the abuse of this right.”

-The introduction to the bill emphasized that contracts can be ruled unlawful if they violate an express provision of the law, are contrary to “the police of express law,” even if they aren’t prohibited, and if the contract is “contrary to good morals.”
+The introduction to the bill emphasized that contracts can be ruled unlawful if they violate an express provision of the law, are contrary to “the policy of express law,” even if they aren’t prohibited, and if the contract is “contrary to good morals.”
 Contracts can’t restrain from a person “from engaging in a lawful profession, trade, or business of any kind.”

 The new law’s protection of the right to testify

 The bill would follow-up on the desire to protect free speech and prohibit contracts that regulate such speech by providing that any contract or settlement provision that does the following would be void and unenforceable:

 “Waives a party’s right to testify in an administrative, legislative, or judicial proceeding concerning alleged criminal conduct or sexual harassment.”